Home » Oracle » Oracle Wait Events That Everyone Should Know

 The process has issued an I/O request to read one block from a data file into the buffer cache, and is waiting for the operation to complete.
 This typically happens during an index lookup or a fetch from a oracle table by ROWID when the required data block is not already in memory.
 Do not be misled by the confusing name of this wait event!

-See also adjss Utility in Oracle EBS
+See also Refreshable PDB in Oracle Database 12.2

 We should be checking if the right indexes are being used.
 A wrong index can make the query perform badly.Make sure optimizer stats are Up to date.